 Or, for that matter, that maybe it might not have been the best route to the hearts and minds of some of country music’s more tradition-minded fans, writing songs that call the Good Lord Himself onto the carpet, songs like the aforementioned “No Room for Jesus,” and the similarly fuzzed-out “Lot’s Wife.”
 Or that maybe she ought not have ventured so brash and unfiltered into the sort of seamy territory where normies fear to follow, as on the aforementioned “Dopesick.”

-In fact, it seems very much as if HTK let her id run wild in laying down the tracks for 2017’s aptly titled “Psychotic Melanchoia,” satisfying her every base desire and reflexive impulse with little thought to consequence.
-And Moloch be praised that it happened that way, because had Thompson-King paused but once for a moment’s reflection, she might not have released what is arguably the most jaw-droppingly diverse and gorgeously, weirdly memorable psychedelic trad-country-by-way-of-indie-rock debut record by a classically trained vocalist you’re ever liable to hear.
+In fact, it seems very much as if HTK let her id run wild in laying down the tracks for 2017’s aptly titled “Psychotic Melanchoia,” satisfying her every impulse, every base desire with little thought to consequence.
+And Moloch be praised that it happened that way, because had Thompson-King paused but once for a moment’s reflection, she might not have released what is arguably the most jaw-droppingly diverse and gorgeously memorable psychedelic trad-country-by-way-of-indie-rock debut record by a classically trained vocalist you’re ever liable to hear.

 “We were putting down the tracks, and in my mind, it was ‘this seems very normal,'” HTK says with a sheepish chuckle.
 “And then when other people started hearing it, it was like, woah.
 Okay, maybe this was a little more, um, diverse than we realized.”

 Hearing HTK’s background helps makes some sense of it all.
 She grew up in Sebastian, Fla., a small surfing hub south of Orlando where ’90s-style cowboy hat country mingled freely with surf culture and punk rock.